The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 On the other: companies are doing this because they need bodies.
 The moment the labor market loosens, do they revert?
 I've learned not to trust press releases.

-The Number I Can't Stop Thinking About
+The Number I Can't Escape

 Last week I asked our data team to pull something.
 Probably shouldn't have.